-- (ii) In making its judgment, the 'Fitness to Practise Panel' will consider: - The need to protect the public and to maintain public confidence in the profession; - The University's need to ensure that students enrolled on its professional programmes are 'fit to practise' such that, at completion of such programmes the University will be able to confirm their 'fitness to practise' to national regulatory bodies; - The University's disciplinary regulations if applicable. - (iii) The standard of behaviour expected by the Fitness to Practise Panel will be informed by the published code of conduct of the relevant professional body, the employers of professionals within the relevant discipline and organisations which provide placements.
+- The University's disciplinary regulations if applicable. - (iv) The standard of behaviour expected by the Fitness to Practise Panel will be informed by the published code of conduct of the relevant professional body, the employers of professionals within the relevant discipline and organisations which provide placements.
 Such behaviour will: - Not put the safety or wellbeing of others at risk and

-- Will be consistent with the relevant professional expectations - (iv) In the light of its findings, the 'Fitness to Practise Panel' may impose any of the sanctions in 9.7.8 and/or any of the penalties in 3.6.6 (Section 3 of the 'Handbook of Student Regulations').
+- Will be consistent with the relevant professional expectations - (v) In the light of its findings, the 'Fitness to Practise Panel' may impose any of the sanctions in 9.7.7 and/or any of the penalties in 3.6.6 (Section 3 of the 'Handbook of Student Regulations').

-9.7.8 Imposing Sanctions Where Allegations Are Upheld
+9.7.7 Imposing Sanctions Where Allegations Are Upheld